 After a certain amount of time, almost every relationship hits a rocky patch.
 Feelings get fiery, opinions are in conflict, and hearts can get broken.
-However, these disputes between lovers can often be resolved through reminders and reassurance.
+However, these disputes between lovers can often be resolved through reminders, reassurance, and positive relationship affirmations.

 Here are six affirmations to help you fix your relationship: